jes-man/marpat/README.md

 # Marpat

 Marpat is lightweight object modeling tool that uses ES6 classes to model data.
-This is a fork of [Marpat](https://github.com/scottwrobinson/Marpat).
+This is a fork of [Camo](https://github.com/scottwrobinson/camo).
+When integrating with FileMaker servers I found the need to limit

 ## Jump To
-* <a href="#why-do-we-need-another-odm">Why do we need another ODM?</a>
 * <a href="#advantages">Advantages</a>
 * <a href="#install-and-run">Install and Run</a>
 * <a href="#quick-start">Quick Start</a>